Relational Semantic Reasoning on 3D Scene Graphs for Open World Interactive Object Search: : Scene Graph-Based Exploration with Learned Utility

 \section{\methodname: Scene Graph-Based Exploration with Learned Utility}

-We introduce \methodname, a method that leverages the semantically rich scene graph structure, estimates the utility of observed scene elements to locate a given open-vocabulary query, and maps high-level actions to low-level policies accordingly.
+We introduce \methodname, a method that leverages the semantically rich scene graph structure, estimates how informative observed scene elements are for locating a given open-vocabulary query, and maps high-level actions to low-level policies accordingly.
 We first describe how 3DSGs are constructed from raw observations.
-We then define utility and describe how it is computed using exploration heuristics, and detail how these heuristics are learned via offline structured relational semantic knowledge distillation from LLMs.
+We then define a \textit{utility} scoring function and describe how it is computed using exploration heuristics, and detail how these heuristics are learned via offline structured relational semantic knowledge distillation from LLMs.
 Finally, we detail how node-level actions are grounded by mapping affordances to low-level policies.
 The full pipeline is illustrated in Fig.~\ref{fig:pipeline}.